Mobile-Course/fitness-mobile-app/README.md

 3. Wait for Gradle sync to complete.
 4. Run the `app` module on an emulator (API 24+) or a physical device.

-## 🤝 Contributing

-This project is structured for easy extension.
--   To implement post logic, check `PostViewModel.kt`.
--   To add AI capabilities, check `AITipsViewModel.kt`.

----

 *Made with ❤️ for Fitness Enthusiasts.*
 *By Guy Yablonka and Ethan Larrar*